 Beginning in April 2020, our diagnostic test volumes decreased significantly as compared to the prior year as a result of the COVID-19 pandemic and the related limitations and priorities across the healthcare system.
 In response, beginning in May 2020, we entered into several service agreements with state governments and healthcare institutions to provide testing for the presence of COVID-19 infection.
 COVID-19 test volumes grew significantly from the introduction of the service offering through the remainder of 2020 and further increased in 2021.
 To support the rapid expansion of COVID-19 test volumes, we increased our workforce through both temporary contractors and employees.
-In addition, while most of our revenues from genetic testing rely upon reimbursements from third party payors, healthcare institutions.
+In addition, while most of our revenues from genetic testing rely upon reimbursements from third party payors, healthcare institutions, and individuals, the majority of our COVID-19 test revenues rely upon reimbursements from state governments and healthcare institutions.
 In addition, COVID-19 testing yields lower revenues per tests and incurs lower costs to perform each test.
 We have also experienced a slowdown in receivable collections since the onset of the pandemic, but do not expect those collection trends to continue.